Dana Center Role

 Getz, A., & Fraga Leahy, F. F. (2015).
 A call to action to expand access to statistics.
 Austin, TX: The Charles A. Dana Center at The University of Texas at Austin.

 Getz, A. (2014, January).
 A systemic approach to reform.
 Community College Week.
 Retrieved from http://ccweek.com/article-3725-pov-a-systemic-approach-to-reform.html.

 Modernizing mathematics programs.
-Featured workshop facilitator for the Advanced Kellogg Institute for the Training and Certification of Developmental Educators (July 2017).
+Featured workshop facilitator for the Advanced Kellogg Institute for the Training and Certification of Developmental Educators, Boone, NC (July 2017).

 Math pathways: Reflecting back and looking forward.
-Keynote for the Virginia Mathematical Association of Two-Year Colleges annual conference (April 2017).
+Keynote address at the Virginia Mathematical Association of Two-Year Colleges annual conference, Sterling, VA (April 2017).